MohammedDChowdhury/random-user-generator/README.md

 # React WebApp - Random Person Generator Project:
-A project where a user can generate random users/people with a click of a button by fetching data from an API.
+A simple WebApp where a user can generate random users/people (random user's title, first name, last name and image) with a click of a button by fetching data from the https://randomuser.me/ API.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).